Zero-sum game: Misunderstandings

-Zero-sum games and particularly their solutions are commonly misunderstood by critics of game theory, usually with respect to the independence and rationality of the players, as well as to the interpretation of utility functions.
-Furthermore, the word "game" does not imply the model is valid only for recreational games.

-Politics is sometimes called zero sum because in common usage the idea of a stalemate is perceived to be "zero sum"; politics and macroeconomics are not zero-sum games, however, because they do not constitute conserved systems.
+While some political strategies have been called zero sum, politics and macroeconomics in general do not have to be zero-sum due to cooperation, synergy and economic growth.
+Economic stagnation can contribute to zero-sum perceptions.

 Applying zero-sum game logic to scenarios that are not zero-sum in nature may lead to incorrect conclusions.
 Zero-sum games are based on the notion that one person's win will result in the other person's loss, so naturally there is competition between the two.
 There are scenarios, however, where that is not the case.
-For instance, in some cases both sides cooperating and working together could result in both sides benefitting more than they otherwise would have.
+For instance, in win-win games both sides cooperating and working together would result in both sides benefiting more than they otherwise would have.
 By applying zero-sum logic, we in turn create an unnecessary, and potentially harmful, sense of scarcity and hostility.
-Therefore, it is critical to make sure that zero-sum applications fit the given context.
+Zero-sum perceptions can result in increased support for redistribution.

+The word "game" in zero-sum game does not imply the model is valid only for recreational games.